 5. Keep your credit usage low

 Your credit usage is the percentage you use of your credit limit.
 For example, if you have a limit of £2,000 and you’ve used £1,000, your credit use is 50%.
 Usually, a lower percentage will be seen positively and will increase your score.
 If possible, try and keep this at 25%.
-When I was only paying off the minimum payment each month on my credit cards, it meant that my credit usage was at an all-time high.
+When I was only paying off the minimum payment each month on my credit cards, my credit usage was at an all-time high.
 My credit score suffered as a direct result.
 Yours will too.

 6. Don’t withdraw cash on credit cards

 Withdrawing money on your credit card is not only expensive, but is also an indicator of poor money management.
 Just don’t do it.

 Check if there are any defaults against your credit file.
 I have often challenged a default if this was not my fault.
 Check to see if credit cards are registered to an old address.
 Correspondence may still still being sent there, which can also can pose as a fraud risk.